Postgraduate Certificate in Mātauranga Māori and Indigenous Studies

 We offer three options to focus your postgraduate studies.

-The Postgraduate Certificate in Mātauranga Māori and Indigenous Studies offers an endorsement in Reo Rangatira.
+Option One: The Postgraduate Certificate in Mātauranga Māori and Indigenous Studies offers an endorsement in Reo Rangatira.
 The Reo Rangatira endorsement is given to tauira who complete any two of the following three core papers:

 PGMMI804 – Te Reo o Ngā Tohunga